graalpurity/SkidPanelTemplate/README.md

 # What is SkidPanelTemplate?
 SkidPanelTemplate is a template for a DDOS template (Note, this does NOT include a DDOS API.
-You will need to purchase one with your own money)
+You will need to purchase one with your own money).
+So in other words, this is just a UI
 # Requirements
 * Visual Studio
 * DDOS API